Microsoft-Web/DEMO-Windows-Azure-Active-Directory/Demo.md

 1. Select the connection string for the **TriviaContext** and click **Publish** to publish the site.

-1. Sing in using an admin account for your organization (ex. "admin@mydomainname.onmicrosoft.com")
+1. Once the browser is opened, sign in using an admin account for your organization (e.g.: "admin@mydomainname.onmicrosoft.com")

 	![Signing in with an organization admin account](images/signing-in-with-an-organization-admin-account.png?raw=true "Signing in with an organization admin account")

 	_Signing in with an organization admin account_

-1. When the deployment is completed, sign in using a user account for your organization (ex. "user@mydomainname.onmicrosoft.com").
+1. When the deployment is completed, sign in using a user account for your organization (e.g.: "user@mydomainname.onmicrosoft.com").

 	![Signing in using one of the organization's user account](images/logging-in-with-an-organization-user.png?raw=true "Signing in using one of the organization's user account")

 	_Signing in using one of the organization's user account_

-1. Show that you are loggued as the organization's user.
+1. Show that you are logged as the organization's user.

 	![Showing that you are logged as the organization's user](images/showing-the-geekquiz-with-waad.png?raw=true "Showing that you are logged as the organization's user")